SpyderRex/library-of-life/README.md

 Each class contains an optional caching feature using requests_cache.
 Simply set use_caching to True when initializing the respective class.

+## Authentication

+As some features of the GBIF API require authentication (POST, PUT, DETETE methods), this package handles both basic authentication (username and password) and OAuth2 authentication.
+This is dealt with at the class level.
+The default is for basic authentication, but if OAuth is desired, simply pass auth_type="OAuth" when initializing the class, as wellas the necessary credentials.
+Future versions may handle this with a config file.

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to the development of `library_of_life`, please follow these steps: